 A good samaritan contacted WCLRR and told us of Max’s plight of being abandoned by the tenants at a rental property.
-The President of WCLRR went to where Max was “living” to try and make sense of Max’s situation and get him into our rescue.
+The President of WCLRR went to where Max was “living” to try and make sense of Max’s situation and get him to our rescue.

 He transported Max to our veterinarian, who evaluated him right away.
 He had tumors on various parts of his body, open wounds, possible cancer of his rectal area, and a severe bloating of his belly (signs of kidney/liver distress or failure.)
 His ears were caked with infections and fly strikes.
-His old eyes were going blind, and his rear legs gave out after only a few feet of hobbling.
-His nails were long and affecting the little bit of walking he would do.
+His old eyes were blind, and his rear legs gave out after only a few feet of hobbling.
+His nails were long and affected the little walking he would do.
 He was constantly panting, and it was visible that he was in extreme discomfort.
 Almost every square inch of his old body had some ailment.

-Our President decided on the advice of our vet (who rarely ever makes this recommendation), it was time for Max to go to the Rainbow Bridge.
+Our President decided on the advice of our vet (who rarely ever makes this recommendation), that it was time for Max to go to the Rainbow Bridge.
 He was tired, and his ravaged body had been through too much.
-So, while being gently caressed and petted by our President and a veterinary technician (also a WCLRR adopter), we let Max peacefully slip away.
+So, while gently caressed and petted by our President and a veterinary technician (also a WCLRR adopter), we let Max peacefully slip away.